 Oxford University's Department for Continuing Education welcomes international students on all its courses.
 However, it is the responsibility of successful applicants to ensure that they conform to UK immigration law.

 If you are not a UK or Irish national, you will need a Student Visa to attend a full time course longer than six months.
 If you have indefinite leave to remain or pre-settled or settled status granted under the EU Settlement Scheme you will not require a Student visa.
 You must apply for a Student Visa in your home country before travelling to the UK and allow sufficient time for the visa to be processed.
 You cannot come as a visitor and switch status, so you must attend your visa appointment and obtain your Student visa before coming to the UK.
 If your visa application is delayed because of the pandemic, refer to the webpages above about COVID-19 for what to do next as we may be able to help you start your studies online if necessary.

 If you are coming to Oxford for a shorter course (maximum six months), taking a distance learning course or undertaking a short period of study as a visiting student, you might need to apply for either a Visitor Visa or a Student Visa.
 Visit visa and immigration for more information.

 Applicants or students should read the following for further information

 Additional assistance and advice is available from the Student Information and Advisory Service on email@example.com

 Guidance on the immigration options available to those wishing to undertake OUDCE part-time courses.

-All courses (with the exception of the Advanced Diploma in British and European Studies, Certificate and Postgraduate Diploma in Diplomatic Studies and the Postgraduate Diploma in International Wildlife Conservation Practice)
+All courses (with the exception of the Certificate and Postgraduate Diploma in Diplomatic Studies and the Postgraduate Diploma in International Wildlife Conservation Practice)

 Students should ensure that they have in their possession the required documentation each time they apply for a Short Term Student Visa or Permission to Enter, whichever is appropriate.